tamnguyenbbt/Okapi/README.md

 ## File Cache
 * Okapi's search by anchors requires a lot of calculations and consumes quite a lot of memory and CPU so for some circumstances such as a web page is large, it can be slow.

-* When you see that the action execution is too slow, the best is to improve your locator to help Okapi's search by anchors a bit.
+* When you see that the search by anchors is too slow, the best is to improve your locator to help Okapi's search by anchors a bit or just use traditional locating methods such as xpath.

 * Example:
 ````